Why choose Washington University Orthopedics?

 Committed to the highest quality of care and patient safety

-We're proud to rank #1 in St. Louis and #6 in the nation for pediatric orthopedic care.
-We’re also recognized by U.S. News and World Report as a “High Performing” total hip and knee program, which is the highest designation possible.
-Our total joint replacement program at Barnes-Jewish Hospital and Barnes-Jewish West County Hospital has earned the Joint Commission’s Gold Seal of Approval for quality and safety of joint replacement procedures.
+We're proud to rank #1 in St. Louis and Missouri for adult orthopedic care.
+We're also #13 in the nation for pediatric orthopedic care.
+Our total joint replacement program at Barnes-Jewish Hospital and Barnes-Jewish West County Hospital has earned the Joint Commission’s Gold Seal of Approval for quality and safety of joint replacement procedures, and we are consistently recognized for our commitment to trusted, excellent care for all patients.

 Be Treated Like a Pro